A Natural Adaptive Process for Collective Decision-Making: The Result

 \Cref{thm:main} is a statement about the distribution in the urn.
 Recall that the collective decision in each round is the winner of the pairwise comparison between the two drawn balls.
-The following argument shows that the empirical distribution of winners is also close to a maximal lottery.
-For suppose the distribution of balls in the urn is $p\in\Delta^{(N)}$.
+It is not hard to show that the empirical distribution of winners is also close to a maximal lottery.\footnote{Suppose the distribution of balls in the urn is $p\in\Delta^{(N)}$.
 Then the probability that $i\in[d]$ is the collective decision is